 Is offsetting good or bad?

-As a project developer, we have witnessed first-hand the positive impacts of good quality certified offsetting projects.
-For example, for a Sudanese woman, one of our cookstoves could mean her no longer having to spend laborious hours collecting firewood and then inhaling the smoke it produces that can cause health problems for her and family.
-It might now giver her time to have a job, possibly, even helping to administer the project.
-Carbon offsetting project can help empower women and offer life changing opportunities.
+As a project developer, we have witnessed first-hand the positive impacts of high-quality certified offsetting projects.
+For example, for a Sudanese woman, one of our cookstoves could mean her no longer having to spend laborious hours collecting firewood and then inhaling the smoke it produces that can cause health problems for her and her family.
+It might now give her time to have a job, possibly, even helping to administer the project.
+Carbon offsetting projects can help empower women and offer life changing opportunities.

 Then there is the carbon impact.
-By the end of 2019, the Voluntary Carbon Market (as the regulated offsetting market is also known) achieved emissions removals or reductions of over 608 million tonnes of CO2e.
+In 2021 alone, 144 million metric tonnes of CO2 equivalent were retired in the VCM.
+That is 50% more than in 2020.
 This is a huge amount of carbon that would otherwise be in our atmosphere and impacting our climate.
 Controversy aside, the action funded by offsetting can be an incredible force for good.

 Why the controversy?